 If you must miss class at any point during the semester, please reach out to the instructor via email so that you can communicate about how you can maintain your academic progress.
 If you find yourself too sick to progress in the course, notify your adviser and notify the instructor via email.
 Arrangements will be made based on your particular situation.

-Please note that, according to Details for Students on Normal Operations for Fall 2021 announced on the Protect Purdue website, individuals who test positive for COVID-19:
+Please note that, according to the Protect Purdue protocols for Fall 2022, individuals who test positive for COVID-19:

-- will be required to isolate per medical protocols and cannot attend class; - are not guaranteed remote access to all course activities, materials, and assignments.
+- will be required to isolate per medical protocols and cannot attend class; - must inform the instructor of their absence and contact Purdue University Student Health Center (PUSH) at (765) 494-1700 if you are symptomatic and need to schedule a test; - are not guaranteed remote access to all course activities, materials, and assignments.